bootchk/sleepSyncAgent/README.md

 Building
 -

+There are two different Eclipse build configurations:

+    - Debug: builds and links for the host architecture with stubs for platform libs.
+    - Archive: builds static lib for ARM architecture leaving undefined references to platform libs

+Debug configuration

-To compile during development, choose Build Artifact: Executable  (or Eclipse's Debug configuration?)
-Then stubs for the platform are compiled in.
+In config.h, comment out the define SYNC_AGENT_IS_LIBRARY.
+Then stubs for the platform are compiled and linked in.

+ProjectProperties>C/C++Builder>Settings>BuildArtifact>ArtifactType: Executable

+Archive configuration

+ProjectProperties>C/C++Builder>Settings>Build Artifact>ArtifactType: Static library
+ProjectProperties>C/C++Builder>Settings>Tool Chain>  compiler flags for ARM

-To compile a library to be linked into an app, choose Build Artifact: Static library (or Eclipse "library" configuration.)
-Then platform stubs are excluded from the build, and the library depends on implementation in the app project of the platform API's.
+In config.h, define SYNC_AGENT_IS_LIBRARY   Then platform stubs are excluded from the build by #ifdefs, and the library depends on implementation in the app project of the platform API's.

+Linking with app
+-

+    Copy the archive to the app project.
+    Implement the API defined by platformAbstractionForSync.h
+    In the app's main, instantiate a SleepSyncAgent and call its loopOnEvents() method.
+See main.cpp Implement a work thread reading to and writing to work queues.
+    Build app project with same CFLAGS for ARM ISA.